AICP Certified Urban Designer (AICP CUD)

 Before applying to take the examination, applicants must:

-- integrating other planning elements such as transportation, green infrastructure, public space, cultural heritage, sustainability, and resiliency into designs.
+- Describing a project in which you efficiently integrated other planning elements such as transportation, green infrastructure, public space, cultural heritage, sustainability, and resiliency into the project designs.

 ASC Exam Candidate Bulletin